A unified machine-learning framework for ab initio multiscale modeling of liquids: Validation of ab initio prediction of structure and thermodynamics

 In order to stabilize interfacial solutions, we solve the Euler--Lagrange equation subject to the constraint that the overall density $\bar{\rho}_L = L^{-1}\int_0^L \!\mathrm{d}z\,\rho(z)$ is fixed, where $L$ is the length of the system domain in $z$.
 Whereas in typical cDFT calculations $\mu$ is specified as a control variable, here it acts as the Lagrange multiplier that enforces the constraint.
 For the systems we investigate, this procedure allows us to effectively mimic the canonical ensemble.
 This approach is similar in spirit to that of Ref.~\cite{Sammuller2025}, which investigated liquid--vapor coexistence of the Lennard--Jones fluid, though our approach to constraining $\bar{\rho}_L$ differs.

 Results for both water and carbon dioxide are presented in Fig.~\ref{fig2}C, with $L=20$\,nm.
 We also show results from direct coexistence simulations.
-Overall, we observe excellent agreement between the neural DFT and the molecular simulations.
-Note that cDFT minimization is performed at 1\,K intervals across the temperature range, demonstrating the neural cDFT's ability to interpolate between training data points.
+Overall, we observe excellent agreement between the neural cDFT and the molecular simulations.
 From the computed binodals, we estimate the critical point from the empirical law of rectilinear diameters and critical exponents \cite{rowlinson2002book}, yielding critical temperature $T_{\rm c}$ and critical density $\rho_{\rm c}$.